Published Jeremy. Last Updated on March 2, 2023.

 Second, each piece of the wine rack has notches so the next row can subsequently interlock in place with a nice, secure connection.
 Every piece, that is, except the very top one which is flush across the entire length (my guess is to make it look a bit more pleasing aesthetically).
 If you look to purchase two units to stack on top of each other, you will not get a perfect connection with two rows.

 As a bonus, the lack of a notch on these rows means they are spaced out just a bit more as a result and do fit the larger style bottles mentioned above.
+However, I am still a bit suspicious about overloading them too much (although I have had the entire row full at times without issue, sofar at least).

 Finally, the interlocking connections can be, at times, quite snug.
 I found myself putting a not-insignificant amount of force to get some rows to fit together and broke off the top connecting notch on two pieces as you can see above.
 Thankfully, these were still able to be utilized as my top row.

-So mentally you may need to be prepared for the possibility of losing a row or two due to breakage when assembling.
+So, mentally, you may need to be prepared for the possibility of losing a row or two due to breakage when assembling.
 Note that I have not reached out to the manufacturer regarding replacement possibilities as it was unnecessary in my particular case.

 Overall, I would be hesitant on recommending expanding the way I did (buying one rack and then another a few years later) as I had to take my 72-count rack apart to anchor it in place before adding more rows on top.
-So if you want a bigger storage rack, it may be best to do it all at once when you first build a wine cellar as to not put unneeded stress on the interlocking pieces.
-This is a minor concern, but a concern all the same.
+So if you want a bigger storage rack, it may be best to do it all at once when you first build a home wine cellar as not to put unneeded stress on the interlocking pieces.
+This is a minor concern, but a concern worth stating all the same.

 Ignoring the caveats mentioned above, I'm quite pleased with the wine rack.
 For less than $250 we built a 168-capacity wine cellar, with wall anchorings and a wifi-enabled temperature/humidity gauge.
 And if you have a bit more room or want to make your rack look a bit more elegant, this budget should also cover you for the full 192-bottle capacity as well as stain.